UWM-Libraries/GeoDiscovery-Documentation/docs/deploy.md

 1. Set up shared directory to add database and solr credentials on the server that is hosting the instance of software (First time only)

 1. Run capistrano command to deploy to directory.

+{: .warning }
+> Will likely break on first run for new servers and users.
+This is normal, read error logs and warnings to troubleshoot dependecy issues, etc.

     Deploy to liblamp-dev: